KBTG-TechJam/techjam2018-codesquad-questions/README.md

 # TechJam 2018 CODE SQUAD Questions

 A compilation of questions from TechJam 2018 Code Squad (organized by KBTG) in the form of a PDF e-book.

+## Downloads

-PDF file can be downloaded under the releases section.
+PDF file can be downloaded under the releases section above.

 ## Copyright Notice